bverschueren/in2un/README.md

 ### Printing format

-Printing options are limited to default printing or json/yaml format.
+Printing options are limited to the default table output (namespace/name/age) or json/yaml format.
 Further object-specific pretty printing can be achieved using tools with richer printing capabilities (e.g. [koff](https://github.com/gmeghnag/koff)):

 ~~~
 $ in2un get clusteroperator network